Brendi2334/Encore-QR-Code-Directory/README.md

 # Encore QR Code Directory
-This directory contains a list of manuals
+This directory contains a list of manuals for Encore AV Technicians